 (1) This rule relates to methods of controlling air contaminants (as defined in paragraph (B) of this rule) which have been established as hazardous.

-(2) Appendix II, "Occupational exposure limits (OEL)," to this rule, is for information and guide purposes only and is not to be construed as specific requirements of this rule.
+(2) Appendix, "Occupational exposure limits (OEL)," to this rule, is for information and guide purposes only and is not to be construed as specific requirements of this rule.

 (1) "Air contaminants" as used in this rule, means hazardous concentrations of fibrosis-producing or toxic dusts, toxic fumes, toxic mists, toxic vapors, or toxic vapors, or toxic gases, or a combination of these, suspended in the atmosphere.